Bhandara, India: Climate

 The weather is extreme in all seasons, with temperatures in the summer as high as 45 °C and in winter as cool as 8 °C.

 Demographics

 As of 2011, according to the census, Bhandara had a population of 91,845.
 Males constitute 51% of the population and females 49%.
 Bhandara has an average literacy rate of 80%, higher than the national average of 74.04%; with male literacy of 85% and female literacy of 75%.
 Eleven percent of the population is under 6 years of age.
 Bhandara is surrounded by five villages on its outskirts, Ganeshpur, Bela, Bhojapur, Khokarla, and Takli, which, combined with the city proper, yields a population of about 125000.

 Religion

 According to recent census of 2011, Hinduism is predominant religion in Bhandara city and its adherent are 77.23 percent of total population.

 Languages

 Marathi is spoken by majority of the population in Bhandara while Lodhi, Powari, Halbi, Koshti, Hindi and Kalaari are spoken by some communities.
 Marathi and English are official and co-official languages of the city, respectively.
-English is understood by many people and spoken fluently.